 An artist with all five of these skills will be able to draw anything they set their mind to.

-But for those who lack some of these skills, it may seem like an uphill battle at first.
-It is not a mountain, but a hill.
+But it may seem like an uphill battle for those who lack some of these skills.
+It is not a mountain but a hill.

 The secret to success is just to keep practicing.

 How do I learn to draw without years of study?

 If you are looking to learn how to draw – this is it.
 No need for years of study in Art schools.